Medical Arts Convenient Care moves to new location

-Access to quality health care in our community is now even more convenient with the opening of Medical Arts Convenient Care’s (MACC) new location at 534 Maple Valley Drive in Farmington.
+Access to quality health care in the community is now even more convenient with the opening of Medical Arts Convenient Care’s new location at 534 Maple Valley Dr. in Farmington.

 “Providing easy access to health care close to home is so important to us,” said Kim Robinson, BJC Medical Group regional practice manager.
 “We look forward to continuing to offer compassionate care to our community at our beautiful new location.”

-MACC is open seven days a week to treat minor injuries and illnesses.
-Walk-ins are welcome, and a visit to MACC requires the same co-pay as a primary care visit, which is often less expensive than a visit to the emergency room.
+Medical Arts Convenient Care is open seven days a week to treat minor injuries and illnesses.
+Walk-ins are welcome, and a visit to Medical Arts Convenient Care requires the same co-pay as a primary care visit, which is often less expensive than a visit to the emergency room.

 People are also reading…

-Due to the volume of COVID-19 activity in our area, all COVID-19 testing will continue to be conducted at Parkland Health Center at this time, located at 1101 W. Liberty Street in Farmington.
+Due to the volume of COVID-19 activity in our area, all COVID-19 testing will continue to be conducted at Parkland Health Center at this time, located at 1101 W. Liberty St. in Farmington.